-- 182.(1) The Parliamentary Commissioner Act 1974 does not apply to- - (a) a statutory GOC prescribed by regulation; or - (b) the making of a recommendation to the shareholding Ministers of a statutory GOC; or - (c) a decision about a statutory GOC's commercial policy; or - (d) a statutory GOC in relation to its commercially competitive activities - (2) In this section- - "competitive commercial activity" means an activity carried on, on a commercial basis, in competition with a person, other than- - (a) the Commonwealth or a State; or - (b) a State authority; or - (c) a local government.
+182.(1) The Parliamentary Commissioner Act 1974 does not apply to-

+- (a) a statutory GOC prescribed by regulation; or - (b) the making of a recommendation to the shareholding Ministers of a statutory GOC; or - (c) a decision about a statutory GOC's commercial policy; or - (d) a statutory GOC in relation to its commercially competitive activities.

+- "commercially competitive activities" means activities carried on, on a commercial basis, in competition with a person, other than-

+- (a) the Commonwealth or a State; or

+- (b) a State authority; or

+- (c) a local government.